jeffreyjsung/jeffreyjsung.github.io/content/connect.md

 >## Contact
 The best method of contacting me is simpling emailing me at jeffjsung@gmail.com.
 I would be happy to answer any inquiries you might have, and always appreciate meeting new people.

+>## Relevant Coursework
+Here I am going to talk about the courses I have taken at UC Berkeley and my thoughts on them, for anyone who is curious.
 >## Music
 Here is a playlist of songs I am currently listening to, which might provide some insight into what kind of person I am.
 {{< rawhtml >}}